microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/Services/testapp/README.md

 **Step 1**: Use Visual Studio or Visual Studio Code to open the `Tester-App.sln`.

 **Step 2**: Use the format of `sample_appsettings.json` to create your `appsettings.json` in the root folder, and replace the value of `UrlString` with the actual API URL of the Azure services you deployed using the [deployAzureResources.ps1](https://github.com/microsoft/Comparative-Analysis-for-Sustainability-Solution-Accelerator/blob/gri-prompt/Deployment/scripts/deployAzureResources.ps1).
+You will need to make sure `appsettings.json` is copied to your runtime environment in your project build process.

 For your connivence, a working `appconfig.json` is created for you, ready to be used.
 It has one set of values for GRI and another for CSRD.
 Later, you can replace with different values in  the `Disclosure Details.xslx` located in the `Client` directory of this solution accelerator.